Studio Etiquette/FAQs

 BellyUp provides a safe haven for dance students to come and enjoy dance and self-expression.
 Acts of bullying, harassment, and other forms of aggression and/or intimidation will not be tolerated.
 We promote a respectful environment based on trust.
 Bullying or harassment is considered any gesture or written, verbal, graphic or physical act (including electronically transmitted acts such as cyber bullying via internet and social media, cell phone, hostile, threatening behavior or otherwise that would provoke fear of physical harm or emotional distress.
 Any negative or disruptive behavior such as this will result in the immediate dismissal of the student without refund.
 Please report an instances of bullying or harassment to the studio staff so that these situations can be addressed immediately.

-COMMONLY ASKED QUESTIONS:
+FREQUENTLY ASKED QUESTIONS:

 I've never tried Bellydance before, what can I expect?